mahdims98/System-identification-using-ELS-LeastSQR-LMS-PA-RLS/README.md

 # System-identification-using-ELS-LeastSQR-LMS-PA-RLS
-Parameter identification of a double mass, spring and damper system using popular regression methods such as ELS, Least squares, LMS, PA and RLS
+Online and offline parameter identification of a double mass, spring and damper system using popular regression methods such as ELS, Least squares, LMS, PA and RLS

 ## Built With